Who doesn’t love stuffed peppers? They’re colorful, filling, and can be made in a variety of ways to fit every taste.

 The process of thawing and cooking frozen peppers depends on the method you used to freeze them and how much time you have to get the meal ready.

-For busy weeknights, your best option is to thaw the frozen stuffed peppers in the fridge for at least 10 hours.
+For busy weeknights, your best option is to thaw the frozen stuffed peppers in the refrigerator for at least 10 hours.
 Once the peppers are thawed all the way through, transfer them from the fridge straight into an oven preheated to 350 degrees.
+For safety, don’t let them sit at room temperature.

-Cook on a baking dish or sheet for about 15 to 25 minutes or until heated all the way through.
+Cook on a baking dish or baking tray for about 15 to 25 minutes or until heated all the way through.

 For uncooked peppers and pre-cooked filling, you’ll have to thaw both pieces in the fridge before cooking.
 Once thawed, assemble the stuffed peppers and cook on a baking dish for about 15 to 20 minutes at 350 degrees.

-In all cases, it is best to add quick-cooking ingredients like vegan cheese toward the end of the reheating process so it doesn’t get overcooked.
+In all cases, it’s best to add quick-cooking ingredients like vegan cheese toward the end of the reheating process so it doesn’t get overcooked.

 How Long Do Stuffed Peppers Last In the Fridge

-Freezing stuffed peppers is a viable option, but they will never taste as good as fresh.
-One better option if you are going to be eating the extra peppers soon after making them, is to store them in the fridge.
+Freezing stuffed peppers is a viable option, but they’ll never taste as good as fresh.
+One better option if you’re going to be eating the extra peppers soon after making them, is to store them in the fridge.

 But how long do stuffed peppers last in the fridge?